 Introducing the people in charge of making Jade as great as it is

 Larry Dyck is the president and a partner in Jade.
 A couple of his favourite Bible verses, which he's tried to pattern his life after, are found in Proverbs 3:5,6: "Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him and he will direct your paths."
-Larry started at Jade on a full-time basis right out of high school.
-This was in 1975.
-Before that he'd helped his dad grease and wash trucks since he was about 12 years old.
-He's always loved getting into the truck-the sound, the motion, even the smell-he loves it all.
+Larry started at Jade Transport in 1975 on a full-time basis right out of high school.
+Before that, Larry helped his dad grease and wash trucks since he was about 12 years old.
+He's always loved getting into a truck.
+The sound, the motion, and even the smell, Larry loves it all.
 In some ways it's like a form of art: becoming part of the machine by making it run smoothly through the gears, transporting liquids in tankers without baffles, and arriving safely and efficiently at the destination.
 He also sees the trucks as a canvas in their own right and enjoys creating and implementing designs together with his two sons and some of the drivers.

 He also likes building custom trucks and competing at truck shows around the continent, especially when his wife, Kim, comes along to supervise and help polish.
 He really enjoys meeting people at the shows and has made many friends along the way.
 When he is not at Jade, Larry spends his time traveling with his family, relaxing at the cabin, hanging out with friends, and cruising in the 'Missing Linc', a 1940 Ford with a Lincoln engine.
-During the winter he likes snowmobiling a lot-the deeper the powder the happier he is.
-He also enjoys driving bus for his church, which he has done for over 30 years.
+During the winter he likes snowmobiling, the deeper the powder the happier he is.
+He also enjoys driving the bus for his church, which he has done for well over 30 years.

 Greg Arndt is the Vice-President and a partner in Jade Transport.
 His career at Jade started 34 years ago when he hauled bunker fuel and asphalt for Jake Dyck, the company's founder.
-After two years at Jade he moved on to operate the heavy equipment for his in-laws' business, Birds Hill Gravel and Stone Ltd. In 1986 Greg and a partner started Birds Hill Transport by purchasing two new tractors and semi-dump trailers.
-Also in '86 Greg joined his high school friend, Larry, as a partner in Jade Transport.
+After two years at Jade, Greg moved on to operate the heavy equipment for his in-laws' business, Birds Hill Gravel and Stone Ltd. In 1986, Greg and a partner started Birds Hill Transport by purchasing two new tractors and semi-dump trailers.
+In '86, Greg also joined his high school friend, Larry, as a partner in Jade Transport.
 In total Greg has worked at Jade for more than 25 years.
 Now most of Greg's energy is focused on managing Jade's assets to achieve profitability while creating a work environment where integrity and fair play are valued.

 Greg is committed to the trucking industry and loves the challenges that it presents.
-When asked about what education he received that is relevant to his career, he says that most of what he learned was by the seat of his pants.
-Although he did do many night school accounting classes he attributes much of his success to the perseverance, endurance, and self confidence that he gained after 5 years in Navy Cadets and the Canadian Navy Reserve.
+When asked about what education he received that is relevant to his career, Greg says that most of what he has learnt was by the seat of his pants.
+Although he did complete many night school accounting classes, Greg attributes much of his success to the perseverance, endurance, and self confidence that he gained after 5 years in Navy Cadets and the Canadian Navy Reserve.

 Growing up Greg loved trucks and large machines and wanted to become a farmer.
 Meeting Larry in high school re-awakened his interest in trucks and all things mechanical.
 This interest turned into a job at Arnold Bros.
 Transport when Greg began working for his wife's uncle, Gerry Arnold.
 This experience, combined with marrying into a family with a quarry operation, had a significant influence on Greg's career and helped steer him into the business of trucking.

-If Greg isn't in his office, he may be seen cruising with the top down in his Mustang Cobra convertible.
-When not driving, he spends much of his time keeping informed on current issues and following politics.
-Greg is also an avid outdoorsman who enjoys his time fishing and hunting and doing almost every activity imaginable outdoors, be it boating, snowmobiling, hiking, or landscaping-he likes it all.
+If Greg isn't in his office, he may be seen cruising with the top down in his Mustang Cobra Convertible.
+When Greg is not out driving, he spends much of his time keeping informed on current issues and following politics.
+Greg is also an avid outdoorsman who enjoys his time fishing and hunting and doing almost every activity imaginable outdoors, be it boating, snowmobiling, hiking, or landscaping, Greg enjoys it all.

 Manager of Driver Services, Safety & Compliance

-Henry Lemky came to Jade as a driver but it didn't take long before he found his way into the office.
-As the operations manager, Henry describes his job as "making the impossible happen-most of the time!"
-Hank's time is broken down to servicing customers and matching loads to drivers while keeping everyone in compliance with all the industry's regulations.
+Henry Lemky originally came to Jade Transport as a driver but it didn't take long before he found his way into the office.
+Henry is in charge of driver services and describes his job as "making the impossible happen-most of the time!"
+Henry’s time is spent focusing on recruitment and selection, training and performance while keeping everyone in compliance with all the industry's regulations.
 Before coming to Jade, Henry hauled farm equipment and drove truck for Cordite Chemicals pulling hopper and livestock trailers.
 For almost 23 years, Henry has been satisfied with solving problems and keeping things smooth from the dispatch seat.

-Growing up Henry was actually not overly interested in trucks.
+Growing up, Henry was actually not overly interested in trucks.
 This is surprising for a guy who has worked his whole career in the industry.
-When he was younger he wanted to become a commercial pilot but unfortunately could not afford all the training involved, so once he graduated from high school Henry started driving trucks and he still loves getting behind the wheel of one.
+When he was younger, Henry wanted to become a commercial pilot but unfortunately could not afford all the training involved, so once he graduated from high school Henry started driving trucks and he still to this day, loves getting behind the wheel of one.

-Henry occupies himself away from Jade by watching sports and movies, going to concerts and just spending time with his family.
+Henry occupies himself outside of Jade by watching sports and movies, going to concerts and spending time with his family.
 Although he hasn't done as much lately, he still enjoys going hunting and fishing.

-Len Kork came to drive long-haul at Jade 17 years ago.
-He has since come off the road and taken on the role of dispatcher.
-As a former driver, Len has the understanding of someone who has done the job which helps him in dispatching almost seventy trucks throughout North America.
-Most of Len's time is spent working with customers and communicating with drivers, however, he is also the initiator behind Jade's Hollywood Days!
-Hollywood Days is the annual trailer polishing day where everyone, who wants to comes in on their day off to polish tankers while the boss BBQ's lunch.
+Len originally joined the Jade Transport team as a long-haul driver.
+He has since come off the road and taken on the role as Jade Transport’s load planner.
+As a former driver, Len has the understanding of someone who has done the job which benefits him in dispatching almost seventy trucks throughout North America.
+Most of Len's time is spent working with customers and communicating with drivers.

-Shawn Shearer started at Jade 12 years ago as a company driver.
-After a few years of driving the company trucks, he decided it was time to own his own and purchased an '89 Kenworth Cab-over K100 e.
-In that same year Shawn was given the opportunity to become a dispatcher and once he settled into the new position he sold his Kenworth to another Jade driver.
+Shawn Shearer started at Jade as a company driver.
+After a few years of driving the company trucks, he decided it was time to own his own and purchased an '89 Kenworth Cab-over K100e.
+In that same year Shawn was given the opportunity to become a dispatcher and once he settled into the new position, Shawn sold his Kenworth to another Jade driver.
 In 2005, after taking several dispatching courses through the Canadian Trucking Human Resource Council, Shawn became Jade's asphalt division operations manager.
 Having hauled both gravel and asphalt, Shawn has the firsthand experience of what is necessary when operating under such seasonal conditions.

 Once Shawn has dispatched all the drivers, he heads for his cabin where, regardless of the season, he enjoys spending time relaxing with his wife and kids.
-He occupies his free time curling or playing baseball and, weather permitting, snowmobiling.
+Shawn also occupies his free time curling, playing baseball, and snowmobiling if the weather permits.

 Truck Shop Manager

 Mark Letkeman is the shop lead hand.
-He started at Jade when he was 19 and has been here for over 20 years now.
-Over the course of this time Mark has done pretty much everything there is to do in the shop.
+He started at Jade when he was 19 and has been here for over 20 years.
+Over the course of his time spent at Jade, Mark has done pretty much everything there is to do in the shop.
 He is a real people person and takes a big brother approach to supervising and organizing the shop crew.

 Being raised on a farm, Mark says that he has always enjoyed working with trucks and equipment.
 Fortunately for us, he still hasn't grown out of that.
 He started out after high school selling Interstate Batteries but then moved on to become a Journeyman Truck/Transport mechanic while working in the Jade shop.

-Mark is a busy guy who is involved with his church, on hockey and baseball teams, and when he takes the occasional holiday, he takes his family quading at the lake.
+Mark is a busy guy who is involved with his church, on hockey and baseball teams, and when he takes the occasional holiday, he takes his family quadding at the lake.